How this ramen chain took on the challenge of designing a more sustainable take-out bowl

 The company hired industrial design studio Morrama to rethink its packaging, and the result will be available across all stores by October.
 The redesign brings down the number of packaging types from six to three (a versatile bowl, a tray, and a sauce pot).
 The new items are made of 70% recycled plastic, which is also recyclable at home.

-The ramen bowls, previously oversize for effect, are 20% smaller, meaning they use 20% less material, though the amount of ramen stays the same.
+The ramen bowls, previously oversized for effect, are 20% smaller, meaning they use 20% less material, though the amount of ramen stays the same.
 And everything is significantly lighter in color, making it more likely to be picked up by scanners at recycling plants.

 Notably, however, the new packaging isn’t plastic-free.
 That’s not to say that no-plastic, compostable food packaging doesn’t exist.
 Sweetgreen’s salad bowls, for example, are made of molded fiber and can be composted (though until 2020, these contained carcinogenic chemicals that would last forever in the soil).